You may not need a bundler for your NPM library

 in package.json

-.
-You may also need to explicitly import
+You may also need to explicitly import with .js

 If you have ever stumbled on this topic, you will probably want to see this link https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c